 Alley Mazzullo is a co-founder of Red Fox Community School.
 She believes in helping students become stewards of their own learning, giving children time and space to try out big ideas and encouraging kindness and compassion.
 Alley is happiest when she is outside and believes in giving children many opportunities to be immersed in the natural world.
 When she's not teaching she manages a small homestead in Pawlet with her husband Elijah.
 They have dairy goats, pigs, sheep, ducks, chickens, dogs and cats!
 Alley has been working with children in educational settings for the last ten years both in schools as a classroom teacher and on farms.
 Before she was a teacher she was a farmer and brings this passion into the classroom.
 Alley loves the green mountains and is so happy to be here in Vermont graced by them.
 She holds a B.A in poetry and anthropology from Bard College and a M.Ed in elementary and early childhood education from Antioch University New England.

-Director of Academics and Administration
+Director of Admissions and Administration

 MaryBeth has been an active member of the educational world for the past 28 years.
 She is excited to join the Red Fox team and be able to say she has worked in education from Kindergarten through College in her career.
 Directly after graduating from Fordham University with a B.A. in American History and minors in Education and Peace and Justice, she was a high school history teacher in the New York City school system.
 She then went on to work as an Assistant Director of Undergraduate Admissions and academic advisor at Columbia University.